C-CINA/frealign-2dx/README.md

 * Alignment with local restraints in X,Y,PSI,THETA,PHI (```calcfx.f```)
 * Auto-refinement algorithm (```mult_refine_auto.com``` and ```mult_refine_auto_n.com```)
-* Focussed reconstruction (```mask3dmerge.f```) , i.e. the spherical mask applied in 3D reconstruction now can be anywhere within the box - not to be confused with, albeit related to, _focussed classification_.
+* Focussed reconstruction (```mask3dmerge.f```) , i.e. the spherical mask applied in 3D reconstruction now can be anywhere within the box.
+That is, the FSC and map filtering are calculated with respect to the focussed region only.
+Not to be confused with, albeit related to, _focussed classification_.

 New parameters are explained in the template ```mparameters``` file provided.